robertlogi/assignment-2-testing/README.md

 ## Commands
 * `npm run test`
-    - This runs the test suite once
+    - This runs the test suite
-* `npm run test:watch`
-    - This will watch for any changes in the test suite and run again when changes are made

 ------------------